-The course will build comprehensive mathematical knowledge base that the students will use to move on to the higher-level mathematics.
-The course will provide lessons to meet the standards on Operations on Numbers and Expressions, Algebraic Expressions, Linear Relationships, Linear Equations Inequalities, Non-Linear Relationships Equations, and Data, Statistics and Probability using the investigative approach.
-Appropriate technology will be used on all lessons including but not limited to TI-84 calculator.
+This course will build the comprehensive mathematical knowledge base that students will use as they move on to higher-level mathematics.
+Lessons provided will meet the Common Core State Standards for High School Algebra using an investigative approach.
+Appropriate technology will be used on all lessons including but not limited a graphing calculator.